souelgha/42_Inception/README.md

 # Inception project : learn about Docker
 Inception is a project in which we create several docker containers from scratch.
-We will virtualize several Docker images , creating them in our personal virtual machine (Debian). you will learned how to write a dockerfile, docker-compose, and use docker commands.
+We will virtualize several Docker images , creating them in our personal virtual machine (Debian).

+You will learned how to write a dockerfile, docker-compose, and use docker commands.

 ## Services
 - create 3 containers